 3. The Festival Was Originally a Ritual to Banish Insects and Gods of Plague

 In Ancient China, the fifth lunar month, particularly the fifth day, was regarded as exceptionally terrible.
 It was believed that these were the dates when insects and diseases would start overwhelming the world, and when plague gods would descend to Earth.

 Ancient Chinese communities, therefore, displayed drawings of gods during the fifth lunar month to ward away illnesses.
 Some communities also hanged insect/evil banishing herbs like Artemisia (wormwood) and Calamus around their homes.

 There were even the practices of making drawings of the Chinese five venomous creatures, sticking these on walls, and putting pins onto the illustrations.
 To put it in another way, the “festival” originally has nothing at all to do with dragon boating.
 In fact, it wasn’t even a festival.
-It was more of an annual, fearful ritual, in hopes of good health.
+It was more of an annual, fearful ritual.
+One done in desperate hopes of good health.

 It’s Not All Superstition

 The fifth lunar month marks the start of the warmest days in the Northern Hemisphere i.e. summer.
 Scientifically, summer is known to be the favorite season for insects.

 Read More From Holidappy

 4. The Dragon Boat Festival Commemorates the Death of Patriotic Poet, Qu Yuan